JetBrains/intellij-sdk-docs/topics/ui/controls/loader.md

 ![Process name after a node label](04.png){width=706}

-If a loader applies to an entire content area, use the [Inline progress](progress_bar.md#inline-progress) instead.
+If a loader applies to the entire content below, use the [Inline progress](progress_bar.md#inline-progress) instead.

 ### Empty state